Sysmex Europe

 Find out more about how Sysmex makes a difference in the battle to conquer melanoma.

-CytoCell® IVDR probes
+CytoCell® IVDR FISH probes

-CytoCell® IVDR probes
+CytoCell® IVDR FISH probes

 IVDR-certified FISH probes